MichielNoback/java_gitbook/01_getting_started/essentials.md

 ## Compiled

 Java is a compiled language, which means you have to compile the source into **_byte code_** before it can be run.
 Fortunately, you have to compile it only once, for the JVM and not multiple times, for every OS you want to support.
+Whenever you run an application within IntelliJ, it is first compiled: all source files (`.java` files) are compiled into byte code files that have a `.class` extension.
+You can find these in the `build` folder.
+To create a distributable application, you need to build it into a "Jar" - with `.jar` extension.
+You run these on the command line using the command `java -jar <my-app.jar>`.
+The Gradle toolbox has all kinds of Tasks to automate this for you.

+Related to this: Run-time syntax errors do not occur - they are stopped by the compiler.
+The compiler will not compile erroneous code.